Arch Setup Guide

 The recommended way to install asusctl is using g14 pacman repo.
 Packages like asusctl-git from AUR aren't supported.
 Also installing manually from cloned git isn't supported.
 For installing it run:

-pacman -S asusctl power-profiles-daemon
+sudo pacman -S asusctl

 asusd service is triggered by a udev rule after the keyboard driver is ready, the service doesn't need to be enabled and is not supposed to be.